 Many techniques using the Stochastic Oscillator produce consistent losses over time.
 In particular, overbought/oversold signals often degrade the performance because one does not take advantage of longer trends.
 The Last Stochastic Technique addresses this shortfall.

 For more information on the Stochastic Oscillator, please see our ChartSchool article on this indicator.

-A study published in “The Encyclopedia of Technical Market Indicators” found that some very good signals were given by an un-smoothed 39-period stochastic oscillator (K = 39, no signal line).
-A buy signal is generated when K crosses above 50% and the closing price is above the previous week's high close.
-Sell and/or sell short signals are created when the K line crosses below 50% and the closing price is below the previous week's low close.
-Taking a longer period, and not smoothing the data over a 3-period moving average allows the analyst to view Lane's Stochastic.
+A study published in “The Encyclopedia of Technical Market Indicators” found that some very good signals were given using the 39-period Fast Stochastic.
+A buy signal is generated when %K crosses above 50 and the closing price is above the previous week's highest close.
+Sell signals are created when %K crosses below 50 and the closing price is below the previous week's lowest close.

 Since the Stochastic is a price momentum indicator, one should pair it with a volume assessment for trade confirmation.
 In the chart below, the On Balance Volume (OBV) indicator has been added along with a 30-day MA as a signal line.

 Notice that there was a bullish OBV crossover in early November 1999 and %K was above 50. %K moved below 50 in April and this move was confirmed as OBV moved below its 30-day SMA. %K moved back above 50 in late April, but the price momentum signal was not confirmed by OBV.
 Thus, no signal.
 Both indicators triggered bullish again in early June.